 If you’ve ever visited a store and tried to purchase something, but realized that they only take cash when you get to the register, you know how frustrating the experience can be.
-While many businesses offer the option to pay with a variety of methods, some companies still hold on to cash as the only form of payment they accept.
+While many businesses offer the option to pay with a variety of methods, some companies are still a cash-only business.

 As credit cards and other mobile payment options quickly become the norm, consumers have come to expect that businesses will accept whatever payment is most convenient for the customer.